Plaw32/Excel-Tableau/README.md

 # Excel-Tableau
 Data Cleaning and visualization from Excel to Tableau

+Dataset: The Wealth of Nations

 Aim:
-To Filter and visualize the World of Nations Dataset Excel and Create Dashboards using Tableau based on the Top 20 Countries.
+To Filter using Excel and visualize using Tableau based on the Top 20 Countries.

 Data: Rank, Country, GDP- per capita(PPP) and Year of Information